Minjijung0331/IT5016D/Research_Repository/Design patterns/Tit Tac Toe(Observers)/README.md

 ## Prerequisites

-Use any Python online compiler of download python IDE from https://www.python.org/
+Ensure you have Python installed on your system.
+Download the latest version from [python.org](https://www.python.org/).

 ## Features